cognitive-catalyst/annotation-assist/README.md

     "in purview of the system"
    or
     "out of purview of the system"
-   If in-purview is selected then will prompt for a 0-100 ranking of the given answer.
+   If in-purview is selected then will prompt for a rating of the given answer.

   The purview, and rating (if applicable) are then added to the approved